‘Sinners in the Hands of an Angry God’ sermon preached – July 8, 1741

-This week marks the anniversary of when Jonathan Edwards preached one of the most famous sermons in history, titled "Sinners in the Hands of an Angry God."
+This week marks the anniversary of when Puritan preacher Jonathan Edwards gave one of the most famous sermons in Church history, titled "Sinners in the Hands of an Angry God."

-Most notably preached in Enfield, Connecticut, though believed to have preached on other occasions as well, the sermon drew upon Deuteronomy 22:35, which states that "their foot shall slide in due time."
+Preached in multiple locations but most notably at a church in Enfield, Connecticut, Edwards’ sermon focused on Deuteronomy 32:35, which states that "their foot shall slide in due time."

 "There is no Want of Power in God to cast wicked Men into Hell at any Moment.
-Men's Hands can't be strong when God rises up: The strongest have no Power to resist him, nor can any deliver out of his Hand," declared Edwards.
+Men's Hands can't be strong when God rises up: The strongest have no Power to resist him, nor can any deliver out of his Hand," Edwards proclaimed.